-Students, faculty, and staff are expected to treat one another with respect in all interactions.
-In the classroom, rude, disruptive and/or disrespectful behaviors as determined by a faculty member interfere with other students' rights and with the instructor's ability to teach.
-Therefore, any student exhibiting unacceptable behaviors during a class will be asked to leave and will be counted absent for that class period.
+Students, faculty, and staff are expected to treat one another with respect in all interactions both during class meetings and on the Moodle course site.
+Rude, disruptive and/or disrespectful behaviors as determined by a faculty member interfere with other students' rights and with the professor's ability to teach.
+Therefore, any student exhibiting unacceptable behaviors during a class meeting or Moodle collaborative activity will be asked to leave and will be counted absent for that class period or activity.
 Failure to cooperate with this process will result in disciplinary action that may include withdrawal from the class or dismissal from the College.
-Violations will be reported to the Provost's Office.
+Violations will be reported to the Provost.